Jelacicplac Square © Miljenko Hegedic

 Praska Street, in the lower part of old Zagreb, leads on to a sequence of attractive park squares, each flaunting their own attractions and worth a walking tour.
 Zrinski Square features a music pavilion dating from 1895 and fountains, with the Archaeological Museum at No.17.
 This square also features a row of busts of distinguished Croatians and the palace of the Croatian Academy of Arts and Sciences (1876), which houses the Strossmayer Gallery of old masters.
 On Strossmayer Square is a monument to bishop Josip Juraj Strossmayer, founder of the academy, and several other historic buildings.

 Tomislav Square features the Art Pavilion, fronted by a monument to Croatian Renaissance painter Andrija Medulic.
 King Tomislav rises on horseback at the southern end of the square.
-Starcevic Square is home to the City Library and Hotel Esplanade, and gives access to the Botanical Gardens and Frane Bulic monument.
+Starcevic Square is home to the City Library and Hotel Esplanade, and gives access to the Botanical Gardens and Frane Bulic Monument.
 In Marulic Square the University Library building stands as a magnificent example of Art Nouveau architecture.
 Mimara Museum is on Roosevelt Square, and the neo-Baroque Croatian National Theatre stands on Marshal Tito Square.
-Any or all of these squares are worthy of attention and it is best to just stroll around them all; there are great photo opportunities.
+Any or all of these squares are worthy of attention and it is best to just stroll around them all, camera in hand.